"Professor, my friends and I have built a portable hadron collider, it fuses hydrogen atoms and produces unlimited energy..."

 - In an episode of My Name Is Earl, Earl decides to go back to high school so he can learn what he needs to learn to get his GED.
 He finds that all the teachers there are apathetic, as they have been beaten down by mean students like Earl once was.

-- Professor Ian Duncan on Community spends whole periods in his Intro to Anthropology class showing YouTube videos so that he doesn't have to teach.
+- Professor Ian Duncan spends whole periods in his Intro to Anthropology class showing YouTube videos so that he doesn't have to teach.
 Although he's definitely apathetic, this particular example is less out of inherent apathy and more because he's actually a psychology professor who's been press-ganged into teaching an anthropology course and has no idea what he's doing; we never actually see him teach anything related to psychology, so it's possible he improves with material he's familiar with and interested in.
 Unlikely, but possibly.

 - Season four has Professor Cornwallis who used to be a tenured professor at Oxford until a sex scandal forced him to resign.
 Now, the only teaching job he can get is teaching history at Greendale Community College.
 He is extremely apathetic and sometimes verges on suicidal.